MarkusMaal/BlueScreenSimulatorPlus-Android/README.md

 * 512MB of available RAM

 ## Development tools
-This project uses Android Studio (Flamingo) for development and testing.
+This project uses Android Studio (Ladybug) for development and testing.